LawGeex vs ThreatIntel AI

 - Does it have a free plan?

-- No, LawGeex does not offer a free plan.
+- No, LawGeex does not offer a free plan or public free trial.

 - What integrations does it support?